-Living through almost 12 months of lockdown in London, it can sometimes feel as if there’s not much more that the Covid-19 could take.
+Living through almost 12 months of lockdown, it can sometimes feel as if there’s not much more that the Covid-19 could take.

 It has taken my smell, my taste, my friends and family, my holidays, and so many freedoms.
 But perhaps the thing I didn’t expect has caused the most distress; am I imagining it, or am I now losing more hair than I should be?